MCZbase/MCZbase/documentation/README.md

 (1) Search with Results page – a search form with a grid that ajax loads and displays the search results in tabular form, often access is allowed for role=public.
 These forms support an http-get API where providing the page with query parameters and the parameter ''execute=true ''will cause the search form to be filled in and the search to execute, so that other pages may directly link to search results.

 (2) Details page – read only details of a specific record, often access is allowed for role=public.
 The details page may be the target of a redirect in the reqest object/guid API managed by missing.cfm (e.g. /guid/, /name/, etc).
+These pages should be named with a lowercase verb show e.g. /taxonomy/showTaxonomy.cfm.

 (3) Edit and Create pages – contains forms to create a new record and to edit an existing record, access usually controlled to a role=manage\_x.
+If multiple create/replace/update actions are carried out by a single file it SHOULD be named with just the upper case noun, e.g. /taxonomy/Taxonomy.cfm, however, if the file carries out only a single action, it SHOULD be composed with a lower case verb for that action e.g. /foo/editFoo.cfm.

 ### Directory Organization